Is your cat’s chin covered in black specks or oozing pimples? You’re probably looking at feline acne.

 How do you deal with feline acne?

 Does your cat have acne?
-We love learning more about our cat friends and how to care for them, so if you’ve discovered an excellent treatment which isn’t on our list and works for your cat’s acne, please share it with us.
+We love learning more about our cat friends and how to care for them, so if you’ve discovered an excellent treatment that isn’t on our list and works for your cat’s acne, please share it with us.
 Here’s to clear kitty skin!